Membrane reactor: Membranes for hydrogen production

 To be suitable for hydrogen production industry, membranes must have a high flux, high selectivity towards hydrogen, low cost and high stability.
 Among membranes, dense inorganic are the most suitable having a selectivity orders of magnitude bigger than porous ones.
 Among dense membranes, metallic ones are the most used due to higher fluxes compared to ceramic ones.

 The most used material in hydrogen separation membranes is palladium, particularly its alloy with silver.
 This metal, even if is more expensive than other ones, shows very high solubility towards hydrogen.

-The transport mechanism of hydrogen inside palladium membranes follows a solution/diffusion mechanism: hydrogen molecule is adsorbed onto the surface of the membrane, then it is split into hydrogen atoms; these atoms go across the membrane through diffusion (see palladium hydride) and then recombine again into hydrogen molecule on the low-pressure side of the membrane; then, it is desorbed from the surface.
+The transport mechanism of hydrogen inside palladium membranes follows a solution/diffusion mechanism: hydrogen molecule is adsorbed onto t he surface of the membrane, then it is split into hydrogen atoms; these atoms go across the membrane through diffusion (see palladium hydride) and then recombine again into hydrogen molecule on the low-pressure side of the membrane; then, it is desorbed from the surface.

 In recent years, several works were performed to study the integration of palladium membranes inside fluidized bed membrane reactors for hydrogen production.

 Other applications

 Membrane bioreactors for wastewater treatment

-Submerged and sidestream membrane bioreactors in wastewater treatment plants are the most developed filtration based membrane reactors.
+Submerged and sidestream membrane bioreactors in wastewater treatment plants are the most developed filtration based membrane reactors.In the submerged arrangement, the membrane is positioned within the bioreactor, thus lowering the cost of operation as well as the area occupied.
+On the other hand, in the sidestream arrangement, the membrane is placed outside the bioreactor, hence easing cleaning.
+However, it increases the energy needed for pumping.
+The MBR technology is useful for replacing the traditional clarifiers since it retains all the biomass and generates high-quality effluent.
+Membrane fouling is, however, its greatest disadvantage.